IU-MAP/Avzag/README.md

 We've created a separate branch `dev` for development which is merged to main after each sprint.

 We've made little progress in generating documentation as no plugins worked.
 We've found another tool - tsdoc.

+We haven't created any automated testing.
+Nevertheless, we've done some manual testing for features we added and for features we had before to make sure we didn't break anything.
+One of the criteria for a "passed test" is to have no errors in the console and correct output messages if any.
+We are planning to use jest and/or selenium to do auto-testing.